-The property of the Fund is valued at 10pm on the 15th day and the last business day of the month except where the 15th is not a business day then it shall be the next business day there after, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually where the valuation may be carried out at a time agreed in advance between the ACD and depositary, and prices of shares are calculated as at that time.
+The property of the Fund is valued at 12 noon on the 14th day of each month (or, if such day is not a business day, on the next business day) and on the last business day of each month, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary, and prices of shares are calculated as at that time.
 Share dealing is on a forward basis i.e. investors can buy and sell shares at the next valuation point following receipt of the order.